EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/b81a4c25-ae53-48f3-9d20-ba3a4cca7eba" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to microsoft azure and click on the linux virtual machine then click on networking, then network settings
+Go back to Microsoft Azure, click on the Linux virtual machine, then navigate to the 'Networking' section and click on 'Network settings.
 </p>
 <br />